The Ethics of Technology:

 Texas A&M University

-In this book I defend five moral principles I believe are applicable to ethical issues related to new and existing technologies:
+In this book I defend five moral principles I believe to be applicable to ethical issues triggered by new and existing technologies:

 The Cost-Benefit Principle (CBA)

 The Precautionary Principle (PP)

 The Sustainability Principle (ST)

 All five principles have been extensively discussed in the literature; it is the method developed for analyzing the principles that is the novel aspect of the book.
 To put it briefly, I propose that moral principles can be construed as conceptual spaces (see Gärdenfors 2004 and 2014), i.e. as abstract regions in a multidimensional geometric space.
 The main advantage of this "geometric" method is that it enables ethicists to sharpen discussions of moral principles in ways that have previously been beyond the limits of the discipline.